-PGY2 residents have the opportunity to participate in case of facilitation in the pharmacy practice course and selected lectures in the integrated drug therapy course with third-year pharmacy students.
+PGY2 residents have the opportunity to participate in case facilitation in the pharmacy practice course and selected lectures in the integrated drug therapy course with third-year pharmacy students.
+Opportunities for experiential precepting of fourth year students throughout their ambulatory care rotation are also available.

 Residents are also required to work with the Drug Use Research and Management (DURM) team.
 The DURM team is a partnership between Oregon State University College of Pharmacy and the state Oregon Pharmacy & Therapeutics Committee.
 The resident will be expected to prepare an editorial newsletter, as well as a medication utilization evaluation (MUE) on assigned topics.